 A traditional policy is great for people who have smaller estates, good income, and good health.

 Your health is super important when qualifying for a traditional policy and it can be much harder to underwrite compared to a hybrid policy.
-If you are already in a long-term care situation or aren’t healthy enough, you won’t qualify for it.
+If you already need LTC or aren’t healthy enough, you won’t qualify for it.
 Make sure you answer health questions up front and are “prescreened” before submitting an application.